Avik9/Sequitur-Algorithm/README.md

 # Part 2: Grammar-Based Data Compression

 This section gives some basic information on context-free grammars (CFGs) and how they can be used as a compressed representation for strings.
-Normally, you would study CFGs in a Theory of Computation or Compilers course, but don't worry, we are not interested here in CFGs in their full glory and it should not be difficult to understand the way we are making use of them.
+Normally, one would study CFGs in a Theory of Computation or Compilers course, but don't worry, we are not interested here in CFGs in their full glory and it should not be difficult to understand the way we are making use of them.